 BMJ is committed to ensuring that all good quality research is published.
 Our article transfer service helps authors find the best journal for their research while providing an easy and smooth publication process.
 If authors agree to transfer their manuscript, all versions, supplementary files and peer reviewer comments are automatically transferred; there is no need to resubmit or reformat.

-Authors who submit to Tobacco Control and are rejected will be offered the option of transferring to another BMJ Journal, such as BMJ Open.
+Authors who submit to Tobacco Control and are rejected will be offered the option of transferring to another BMJ Journal, such as BMJ Public Health or BMJ Open.
 Please note that the article transfer service does not guarantee acceptance but you should receive a quicker initial decision on your manuscript.
 Contact the Transfer Editor at firstname.lastname@example.org

 Tobacco Control will not consider for publication papers reporting work funded, in whole or in part, by a tobacco company or tobacco industry organisation.
 Nor will the journal consider papers by authors who accept tobacco industry funding, including funding for research costs, for all or part of any author’s salary, or other forms of personal remuneration.
 For further information, please read this editorial giving the reasoning behind the journal’s policy.
 Failure to declare competing interests at submission, or when an article is commissioned, can result in immediate rejection of the paper.
 If a competing interest comes to light after publication, Tobacco Control will issue a formal correction to or retraction of the whole paper, as appropriate.